 Woodville Road Revitalisation

-To assist with the revitalisation of Woodville Road and Environs three surveys will be undertaken:
+To assist with the revitalisation of Woodville Road and Environs a survey was undertaken with residents and workers in mid 2013.

-For additional information on the Survey or Business Association please contact Chris Hannaford on 8408 1826 or email email@example.com
+For additional information on the Survey or the Woodville Business Association please contact Chris Hannaford on 8408 1826 or email firstname.lastname@example.org.

 In September 2010 Council endorsed the Woodville Village Master Plan and Implementation Strategy which provided the framework for the revitalisation of the Woodville District Centre (Refer CL 13/9/10 item 6.94) The Master Plan envisaged an area framed by a mixture of mostly medium to higher density housing, offices, shops, health and education facilities, with expansive green open parkland and at its heart a bustling train station, community plazas, civic facilities, cafes and shops.